-MISS ELOISE MERONEY Associate Professor

-Eloise Meroney became a full time member of the English faculty at Alabama College in 1930.
+MISS ELOISE MERONEY Associate Professor ber of the English faculty at Alabama College in 1930.
 She retired in 1965.
 Early Meroneys were merchants in Montevallo.
 She donated the house she lived in on Middle Street to the University before her death in 1996.